-Air Packages include plane tickets, airport car service, and pre- and post-tour accommodations.
+Flight + Tour Combos include plane tickets, airport car service, and pre- and post-tour accommodations.

 Delicious, authentic multi-course meals virtually all are included.

-Activity Level

-This tour is one of our Guided Walking Adventures, rated easy to moderate.
-Walks average 2 to 8 miles daily with options on most days.
+Activity Level This tour is one of our Guided Walking Adventures, rated easy to moderate, walking an average of 2 to 8 miles daily with options on most days.
 The ascents on this tour are short, with the longest being no more than 45 minutes with a maximum elevation gain and loss of up to 540 feet.
 The walks take you along tidal pools, rocky shores, and wooded trails, so the terrain can be sandy and rocky; or well-worn forested paths and gravel carriage trails.
 Not all trails have level footing, and you may encounter exposed roots and rocks.
 Classic coastal Maine sights and flavors are enhanced by the history of Acadia National Park and its tradition of elegant summer vacationing.
+As one of our Guided tours, some days offer options for self-exploration, cultural visits, or free time to relax on your own

-Arrival in Bangor

-Paradise Hill - Witch Hole Pond Loop; 2-3 miles, easy.
-Sieur de Monts Spring area, Jessup Path, Hemlock Loop; 4 miles, easy to moderate.
-Thuya Gardens; 1 mile, easy

-Your leaders, wearing Country Walkers' shirts, will meet you at the Bangor Aviator Hotel at 9:00 a.m. in the lobby.
+DAY 1 Arrival in Bangor Paradise Hill - Witch Hole Pond Loop; 2-3 miles, easy.
+Sieur de Monts Spring area, Jessup Path, Hemlock Loop, and the Tarn; 4 miles, easy to moderate.
+Lower Hadlock Pond Loop; 2 miles, easy Your guide(s), wearing a Country Walkers' shirt, will meet you at the Four Points by Sheraton at 9:00 a.m. in the lobby.
 Please be dressed for walking.

-Upon meeting your leaders at the hotel this morning, you depart immediately for a one-hour drive to Acadia National Park and proceed directly to the visitor center.
+Upon meeting your guide(s) at the hotel, you depart immediately for a one-hour drive to Acadia National Park and proceed directly to the visitor center.
 An introductory walk along one of the park's many carriage roads leads to Witch Hole Pond, with views along the way of Frenchman Bay and Hull's Cove to the northeast, as well as the distant mountains to the north.
 In the first half of the 20th century, John D. Rockefeller Jr. donated about one-third of the park's land from his personal estate.
 He also conceived of and oversaw the construction of the extensive network of carriage roads that wind throughout the park.
 Today, you can enjoy these walkways with their subtle landscaping and handcrafted stone bridges.

-After lunch at a seaside restaurant, enjoy an afternoon walk in the Sieur de Monts Spring area via the Jessup Path.
+After lunch at a seaside restaurant, an afternoon walk in the Sieur de Monts Spring area takes you, via the Jessup Path, to a mountain pond known as the Tarn.
 A series of plank bridges skirt an open marsh and provide views of Huguenot Head, Champlain Mountain, and Dorr Mountain.
 You connect to the Hemlock Loop trail, which dates back 100 years to when these walking paths connected downtown Bar Harbor to Acadia National Park.
 Well-graded paths and log-and-plank bridges make for firm footing.
+After a short drive to Lower Hadlock Pond for a pleasant loop walk, you arrive in Northeast Harbor on foot, at your home for the next two nights.
+Here, you have time to linger in the manicured grounds and perfectly situated Adirondack chairs, or perhaps take a dip in the ocean-side swimming pool in the late afternoon sunlight.
 Tonight, you enjoy a traditional boiled lobster dinner with all the fixings.
+Country Walkers provides you with City Information including recommendations on what to see and do in Bangor.
+Accommodation: Asticou Inn, Northeast Harbor